 - 1. Be able to determine the engineering management variables of interest and processes to manage engineering alternatives. - 2.
-Be able to assess the economic, social and environmental requirements, needs, and constraints of the system and its impact on the society. - Have the ability to manage and administer large technical engineering projects, budgets and existing setups effectively. - 4.
-Be able to use computational tools and management software and theories for finding analytical solutions to problems necessary for the practice of engineering management.
+Be able to assess the economic, social and environmental requirements, needs, and constraints of the system and its impact on the society.

+- 3. Have the ability to manage and administer large technical engineering projects, budgets and existing setups effectively. - 4.
+Be able to use computational tools and management software and theories for finding analytical solutions to problems necessary for the practice of engineering management. - 5.
+Have the ability to apply behavioral principles connected with awareness, communication, productivity, organizational change, and leadership keeping in mind the changing nature of business strategy and economic analysis needs.

 Qatar's growing economy requires capable managers with solid technical skills.
-Engineering Management program will help engineers improve their managerial skills and equip them with the ability to scientifically oversee the managerial functions in various areas including infrastructure, construction, petrochemicals, utilities, power, and service industries.EMP 515 Materials & Logistics ManagementOperations Focus Area package (12 credit hours)EMP 521 Facility Planning and Layout EMP 522 Service Operations Management
+Engineering Management program will help engineers improve their managerial skills and equip them with the ability to scientifically oversee the managerial functions in various areas including infrastructure, construction, petrochemicals, utilities, power, and service industries.